intersective/practera-app/docs/accessibility/WCAG_2.2_VPAT.md

 ### Guideline 3.1: Readable

 #### 3.1.1 Language of Page (Level A)
-- **Conformance Level:** Partially Supports
+- **Conformance Level:** Supports
-- **Remarks:** HTML lang attribute set to "en" in index.html.
+- **Remarks:** HTML lang attribute set to "en-US" in index.html.
+Verified via browser testing - lang attribute is correctly set on html tag.
 As a web app, it supports translation built into the browser.
 There is also direct support for UI element translation into several languages (English, Spanish, Japanese, Malay).
+The lang attribute changes appropriately for different language versions (en-US, es, ja, ms).
+- **Supporting Features:**
+  - HTML lang attribute set to "en-US" in index.html
+  - Multi-language support with appropriate lang attributes
+  - Browser translation support
-Requires verification that lang attribute is correctly set on html tag.
+- **Verification:** Browser testing confirmed lang="en-US" is correctly set on html element.

 ### Guideline 3.2: Predictable